 Creating DIY Multimedia to Enhance Learning is a 4-week online, asynchronous course that provides faculty with the training needed to produce quality academic media content from the comfort of your home or office.
 Producing effective, engaging, and high quality multimedia content for your courses does not have to be done in a professional studio!
 First launched in Spring 2022, the cohort experience allows for a rich exchange of ideas and practices between faculty peers across the university.

-Registration is now open for the next session:
+Registration is now open for our next offering in Fall 2023:

 This course is conducted in Canvas and includes the following topics:

 - Week 1: Pre-Production – Storyboarding & Setting Up Your Recording Environment

 - Week 2: Production & Recording, Part 1 – Software